alan-turing-institute/monitoring-ecosystem-resilience/CONTRIBUTING.md

 A [review][github-review] will probably consist of a few questions to help clarify the work you've done.
 Keep an eye on your GitHub notifications and be prepared to join in that conversation.

-You can update your [fork][github-fork] of the [repository][monitoring-ecosystem-resilience-repo] and the pull request will automatically update with those changes.
+You can update your [fork][github-fork] of the [repository][gee_pipeline-repo] and the pull request will automatically update with those changes.
 You don't need to submit a new pull request when you make a change in response to a review.

 You can also submit pull requests to other contributors' branches!
-Do you see an [open pull request](https://github.com/alan-turing-institute/monitoring-ecosystem-resilience/pulls) that you find interesting and want to contribute to?
+Do you see an [open pull request](https://github.com/alan-turing-institute/gee_pipeline/pulls) that you find interesting and want to contribute to?
 Simply make your edits on their files and open a pull request to their branch!

 What happens if the continuous integration (CI) fails (for example, if the pull request notifies you that "Some checks were not successful")?